SanjanaSidhwani/travel_planner/README.md

 # Itinero — Travel Planner

-A simple, responsive travel planning website built with plain HTML, CSS and JavaScript.
+Itinero is a simple and responsive travel planning website built using HTML, CSS, and JavaScript.

-This repository contains a multi-page site with sections for home, destinations, itinerary builder, trip cost calculator, checklist, and authentication UI.
+It’s a static multi-page site that allows users to explore destinations, plan trips, calculate costs, manage travel checklists, and handle basic authentication (login/signup) — all without any backend setup.

 ## Key features

-- Multi-page static site (no backend required)
+- Multi-page static website with no backend required
-- Responsive layout that adapts to mobile, tablet and desktop (see `responsive.css`)
+- Fully responsive design for mobile, tablet, and desktop (via `responsive.css`)
-- Destination browsing with cards and modal details
+- Destination browsing with interactive cards and modal details
-- Itinerary builder and trip cost calculator pages
+- Itinerary builder to plan and organize trips
+- Trip cost calculator for budgeting
+- Travel checklist to keep track of essentials
-- Authentication UI (login / signup) with accessible forms
+- Authentication UI for login and signup

 ## Folder structure (important files)